jeovela/C_plus_plus/README.md

    1) Play again
    2) Exit Game

 Program 5: Wrote a game called Die Hard OKC.
-Character moves through linked spaces to find a bomb before the building explodes.
+Character moves through linked spaces to diffuse a bomb before the building explodes.

-  Gameflow: User (aka John McCain) must traverse the downtown Devon Energy building in an attempt to locate all 3 security codes necessary to diffuse the bomb before time expires (15 hours).
+  Gameflow: User (aka John McCain) must traverse the downtown Devon Energy building in an attempt to locate all 3 security codes necessary to diffuse the bomb located in the parking garage before time expires (15 hours).

   John begins his quest in the parking garage where he is then prompted with 9 selections ranging from exploring the current room to moving to another room within the building.
-As John searches the room, each security code, if found is stored in his container until all three are found.
-However each search of an area deducts 1 hour from the time.
-John must also be careful and not perish before locating the security codes as there are armed guards, hostages to save and interact with as well as boobie traps throughout the tower.
+As John searches the room for each security code, if a code is found, it is stored in his container until all three are found.
+However each search of a room  deducts 1 hour from the time.
+John must also be careful and not perish before locating all 3 security codes as there are armed guards, hostages to save and interact with as well as boobie traps throughout the tower.

   <img width="488" alt="Screen Shot 2021-06-29 at 6 25 16 PM" src="https://user-images.githubusercontent.com/37819992/123879996-622c4900-d907-11eb-99b3-f5f04bf2dd72.png">

   If all three security codes are found before time expires, John saves the building and the people.
-If John does not find all three security codes in time or perishes before doing so, the game ends with the building exploding along with everyone who remained inside.
+If John does not find all three security codes in time or perishes before doing so, the game ends with the building exploding along with everyone else who remained inside.